Wire-Network/wire-sysio/docs/01_nodeos/03_plugins/chain_plugin/index.md

                                         locked in to memory, and will use huge pages if available.

-  --eos-vm-oc-cache-size-mb arg (=1024) Maximum size (in MiB) of the EOS VM OC
+  --sys-vm-oc-cache-size-mb arg (=1024) Maximum size (in MiB) of the EOS VM OC
                                         code cache
-  --eos-vm-oc-compile-threads arg (=1)  Number of threads to use for EOS VM OC
+  --sys-vm-oc-compile-threads arg (=1)  Number of threads to use for EOS VM OC
                                         tier-up
-  --eos-vm-oc-enable arg (=auto)        Enable EOS VM OC tier-up runtime
+  --sys-vm-oc-enable arg (=auto)        Enable EOS VM OC tier-up runtime
                                         ('auto', 'all', 'none').
-                                        'auto' - EOS VM OC tier-up is enabled for eosio.* accounts, read-only trxs,
+                                        'auto' - EOS VM OC tier-up is enabled for sysio.* accounts, read-only trxs,
                                         and applying blocks.
                                         'all'  - EOS VM OC tier-up is enabled for all contract execution.